kapsorg/kapsorg.github.io/about.md

 #### Kevin Kang - Membership Chair
 Kevin is currently a small business owner at San Francisco in the Financial District.
 He was born in Pusan, South Korea then moved to San Francisco with his family when he was 8.
 He finished his education in Business at SFSU.
 In his spare time, he likes hiking, watching sports and listening to music.
 As the membership chair he is hoping to grow and bring Korean Americans closer within the community.

+### KAPS Advisory Board
+{: .border-bottom .blue}
+The advisory board helps to guide the organization's mission, strategy, and impact.
+The minimum commitment is 3 years.
+There are board meetings twice a year.
+Advisors are encouraged to use their networks and resources to help elevate KAPS.
+Current Advisory Board members are previous KAPS presidents, but we are open to outside board members.

 #### Fred Choi - Advisor [LinkedIn](https://www.linkedin.com/in/fredchoi/)
 Fred is a lawyer based in San Francisco.
 He is passionate about building Korean and Korean American community in the Bay Area of California.